ashleylovette/ashleylovette/README.md

 # Hey there👋 I'm Ashley!

-I'm an Angular Front-End Developer based out of southeastern Missouri.
+I'm a full-stack developer based out of southeastern Missouri.